Winter Travel Planning: Finding Balance in the Backcountry

-Travel Management Planning is how Federal public land managers designate specific trails and areas for motorized use.
-The process can be thought of as a type of comprehensive “zoning” where some areas are designated for motorized use, and other trails and areas are set aside for human-powered recreation, or to protect wildlife and their habitat.
-While this is not a new concept – agencies have been required to do this type of planning since the early 1970’s – 2015 marks a huge shift in how the Forest Service manages motorized and non-motorized winter use.
+Travel Management Planning is the process through which the Forest Service designates specific trails and areas for motorized use.
+It can be thought of as a type of comprehensive “zoning” where some areas are designated for motorized use, and other trails and areas are set aside for human-powered recreation, or to protect wildlife and their habitat.
+While this is not a new concept – agencies have been required to do this type of planning since the early 1970’s – 2015 marked a huge shift in how the Forest Service manages backcountry winter recreation.
 Up to this point, Forests have focused on developing comprehensive plans for summer use.
-The Forest Service’s 2015 Over-Snow Vehicle (OSV) Rule makes this sort of planning mandatory for over-snow use and establishes guidelines for how it will be accomplished.
+The Forest Service’s 2015 Over-Snow Vehicle (OSV) Rule makes this sort of planning mandatory for over-snow use as well, and establishes guidelines for how it will be accomplished.

 Winter Wildlands Alliance advocates on behalf of skiers, splitboarders and snowshoers who recreate on the public lands.
 We have long advocated for comprehensive winter recreation planning, and we are glad to see the Forest Service moving forward with implementing the OSV Rule.
-Under the OSV Rule individual forests and Ranger Districts that do not already have winter travel plans will start developing them, and we will be there to ensure backcountry and Nordic skiers, snowboarders and snowshoers have a voice in the process.
+Under this Rule, individual forests and Ranger Districts that do not already have winter travel plans will start developing them, and we will be there to ensure that backcountry and Nordic skiers, snowboarders and snowshoers have a voice in the process.
 This is an exciting time for anyone who loves winter, as we have a real opportunity to bring balance to the backcountry.

-Winter travel management is a huge opportunity to bring balance to our national forests, and will likely soon be coming to the areas where you recreate in winter.
-By stepping back and re-assessing where on the landscape motorized use is truly appropriate, the Forest Service and those who participate in the winter travel planning process will be able to take steps to reduce user conflicts and ensure that high quality winter recreation opportunities exist for all users.
+By stepping back and re-assessing where over-snow motorized use is appropriate, the Forest Service and those who participate in the winter travel planning process will be able to take steps to reduce user conflicts and ensure that high quality winter recreation opportunities exist for all users.
 Given the complex pressures of population growth, climate change and new technologies, with ever more users getting out on public lands in different ways and in ever less predictable winters, we believe that good, balanced, forward-thinking winter management planning is essential.

 This is an opportunity for all those who value the winter backcountry to find common ground.
 We all want room to roam – and the backcountry is big enough for all of us – but we cannot afford a free-for-all.

-With the publication of the OSV Rule several National Forests have begun winter travel planning and we are working with local partners across the country to advocate for protecting opportunities for high quality human-powered winter recreation.
+Several National Forests have begun winter travel planning and we are working with local partners across the country to get the human-powered backcountry community involved in these planning processes.

 California’s central and northern Sierra mountains are ground-zero for winter travel planning.
 With six “early adopter” forests – the Lassen, Tahoe, Eldorado, Stanislaus, and Plumas National Forests, and the Lake Tahoe Basin Management Unit – this region is the first to go all-in on the OSV Rule.
-We are working with Snowlands Network, Friends of Plumas Wilderness, Tahoe Backcountry Alliance, and other local partners to get the backcountry ski community involved and advocate for protecting important non-motorized winter recreation zones.
 You can find out more on our California Travel Planning page.